broadinstitute/gatk/scripts/variantstore/tieout/AoU_PRECISION_SENSITIVITY.md

 **chromosome** - The chromosome on which to run the analysis of Precision and Sensitivity.
 The default value for this is `chr20`.
 If it is set to `all` then the analysis will be run across *all* chromosomes.

-**sample_names** - A list of the sample names that are controls and that will be sued for the analysis.
+**sample_names** - A list of the sample names that are controls and that will be used for the analysis.
 For every element on the list of sample names there must be a corresponding element on the list of `truth_vcfs`, `truth_vcf_indices`, and `truth_beds`.

 ```
 [ "NA12878", \